1997 European Grand Prix: Jerez circuit

-Collusion allegations
+McLaren-Williams and Sauber-Ferrari collusion allegations

-On 8 November, The Times newspaper published an article accusing Williams and McLaren of colluding to decide the finishing order at the end of the Grand Prix.
+On 8 November, The Times published an article accusing Williams and McLaren of colluding to decide the finishing order at the end of the Grand Prix.
 The article's claims were based on recordings of the radio transmissions made by the two teams.
 The FIA World Council rejected the claims when the matter was brought before them.
-FIA president Max Mosley stated "It is quite clear that the result of the race was not fixed.
+FIA president Max Mosley stated: "It is quite clear that the result of the race was not fixed.
 There was no arrangement between McLaren and Williams that Mika Häkkinen was going to win.
 They were able to demonstrate very clearly that was not the case."

-In 2006, Norberto Fontana claimed in an interview with the Argentinian newspaper Olé that a few hours before the Grand Prix the Ferrari team director Jean Todt visited the Sauber motorhome and told the Swiss team, which used Ferrari engines at the time, that the Saubers must block Villeneuve if they were in a position to do so in order to help Michael Schumacher win the World Championship.
-The Sauber team owner and manager at the time, Peter Sauber has however denied these allegations and said "Ferrari never expressed the desire that we should obstruct an opponent of Schumacher on the track."
+In 2006, Norberto Fontana claimed in an interview with the Argentine newspaper Olé that a few hours before the Grand Prix the Ferrari team director Jean Todt visited the Sauber motorhome and told the Swiss team, which used Ferrari engines at the time, that the Saubers must block Villeneuve if they were in a position to do so in order to help Michael Schumacher win the World Championship.
+Peter Sauber, the Sauber team owner and manager at the time, denied these allegations and said: "Ferrari never expressed the desire that we should obstruct an opponent of Schumacher on the track."